Arnav-006/FA-006-IITISoC-PS6/README.md

 ## Monte Carlo Model (European Options)

 Monte Carlo simulation is extensively used in pricing European, American as well as exotic options.
-The speciality of this model lies in the fact that it can provide a good estmiate of the parameters of any system that cannot be modelled using analytical approaches like solving differential equations.
+The speciality of this model lies in the fact that it can provide a good estmiate of the parameters of any system that cannot be modelled using analytical approaches like by solving differential equations.

 The movement of the price of stock can't be modelled accurately due to its dependence on innumerable factors in complex ways.
 It thus, lies beyond the scope of any existing analytical method.
 Monte Carlo solves the problem by approximating the stock prices to follow **Geometric Brownian Motion**.
 It adopts risk-neutral pricing to derive the value of the option from the future payoff averaged over large enough number of simulations.